 In wrapping up, I can say that I was reasonably impressed with Kershaw’s Cryo.
 It’s a great looking EDC which is far from the performance or feature-set of the $100+ offerings but for this price it’ll satisfy most customers.
 That said, I do not think it’s as impressive as the Spyderco Tenacious which is about the same price but edges out the Cryo in a number of departments as is in general a better design in my opinion.

 That said, if you’re in the market for something a little different and a knife that stands out from the crowd then the Cryo will not disappoint.
 I kind of wished Kershaw had beefed this up a little and made it more of a competitor to, say, the Griptilian.
-On that note – Kershaw informed us that they are soon to release the Cryo II which is 20% larger than the original Cryo with a 3.25 inch blade!
-Stay tuned for that.
+On that note – Kershaw has released the Cryo II which is 20% larger than the original Cryo with a 3.25 inch blade!
 I hope you appreciate this review and as always feel free to get in touch with any questions you have.